K3 (group): Further success (2022-)

-In February 2023, after reuniting with Hanne after her maternity leave, their second concert tour 'Vleugels' started and they were part of season 9 of Liefde voor muziek, the Flemish version of The Best Singers.
+In February 2023, after reuniting with Verbruggen after her maternity leave, their second concert tour 'Vleugels' started and they were part of season 9 of Liefde voor muziek, the Flemish version of The Best Singers.
 A year later, they participated again for the anniversary edition season 10.
 In June 2023, K3 entered into collaboration with the Technopolis science museum, to bring music and science together.
 Some experiments for visitors were designed in a K3 guise.
 In September, a K3 fashion exhibition was organized in Wijnegem Shopping Center in honor of the group's 25th anniversary.
 K3 itself opened the month-long presentation, which offered an overview of various K3 garments from the past quarter century.
-Hanne, Marthe and Julia also designed their own clothing collection for clothing chain JBC for the first time in K3 history.
+Verbruggen, De Pillecyn and Boschman also designed their own clothing collection for clothing chain JBC for the first time in K3 history.

 Part of the celebration of 25 years of K3, LP records were released with their greatest hits in history and there came the special Een terugblik op 25 jaar K3 (A look back at 25 years of K3).
 K3 also performed special live concerts in the summer, including two 'Live Late Night' concerts with standing room.
 From 1 December 2023, the Studio 100 SingAlong was launched, in which the artists from Studio 100, including K3, perform several evenings at the Sportpaleis.
 The show event has become an annual tradition.